GoldenEye 007 (1997) – 4NERDS Master Game Page

 Source MaterialBased on the 1995 James Bond film GoldenEye

-Difficulty SystemAgent / Secret Agent / 00 Agent / 007 Mode
+Difficulty SystemAgent, Secret Agent, 00 Agent, unlockable 007 Mode

 Core LoopInfiltrate, complete objectives, improvise, replay, unlock

-Objective-driven missions, stealth and alarm management, gadget use, weapon variety, accuracy under analog-stick constraints, and endlessly customizable local multiplayer.
+Objective-driven missions, stealth and alarm management, gadget use, weapon variety, analog-stick aiming adaptation, difficulty-layered objectives, and endlessly customizable local multiplayer.

-James Bond investigates the Janus syndicate, General Ourumov, and the GoldenEye satellite weapon, uncovering a conspiracy that ties directly back to betrayed fellow 00-agent Alec Trevelyan.
+James Bond investigates the Janus syndicate, General Ourumov, and the GoldenEye satellite weapon, uncovering a conspiracy tied to betrayed fellow 00-agent Alec Trevelyan.

 Higher difficulty levels do not just make enemies tougher — they add extra mission objectives, turning replay into genuine mastery rather than simple repetition.